nisaakan/DSA210-Project/README.md

 ---
 ## **Task Definition**
-- This project is framed as a supervised machine learning task:
+This project is framed as a supervised machine learning task:
 - **“Predict High_Stress (Stress_Level == 'High') using screen time and related behavioral features.”**
 - This binary classification task is addressed using tree-based ML models, and regression models are used to analyze relationships with sleep duration.
 ---

 ## **Data Set and Processing**
 #### **1)Data Source**

--The dataset used for this project was sourced from Kaggle.
+The dataset used for this project was sourced from Kaggle.

 - It contains data related to daily technology usage and mental health indicators, including self-reported scores for stress, sleep quality, and mental health.
 - The data was collected through surveys and tracking apps that monitor screen time and mental health factors, allowing a comprehensive look at digital habits and well-being.